kelset/Diurnalis/Wearable Tech Show 2016/stables.md

 Which form factor will prevail?

-IBM-> Gloves, Hands-free, AR, Wrist as a way of presenting information
+IBM -> Gloves, Hands-free, AR, Wrist as a way of presenting information

 Kinneir -> something not relying on display (distraction free devices)

-Salesforce -> In the enterprise equipment (safety helmet, safety googles), hearpieces for elder people (Apple is going to release something BIG in headsets, that's why the bought Beats)
+Salesforce -> In the enterprise equipment (safety helmet, safety googles), earpieces for elder people (Apple is going to release something BIG in headsets, that's why the bought Beats)

-Maybe, as interaction vector, voice (Siri-lik) is going to be killer feature.
+Maybe, as interaction vector, voice (Siri-like) is going to be killer feature.
 But it needs to be a human interaction, not an answer machine.

 The glass form factor, even being something a lot of people wears, has been a failure.
 Why.